realworldocaml/book/en/09-modules2-draft.md

 module Four : sig val x : int end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### An example: Intervals
+### A more realistic example: Intervals

+We'll now consider a more realistic example which will allow us to
+explore more aspects of functors.
+In particular, we'll show how to
-This example will show how to build a library for operating on
+build a library for operating on intervals that is functorized over
-intervals that is functorized over the type of the endpoints of the
-intervals and the ordering of the endpoints.
+the type of the endpoints of the intervals and the ordering of the
+endpoints.

 First we'll define a module type that captures the information we'll
 need about the endpoints.
 This interface, which we call `Comparable`,